 - "The Fairy Woods" by rosencrantz: Twine.
 Fairytalesque.

 - "Horse Master: The Game of Horse Mastery" by Tom McHenry: Twine.
-You train a horse for show.
-It's so good in achieving its goal I wouldn't play it again.
+Train a horse for show.

 there are too many cool sites to properly link here!